 Cocaine can be identified and screened for cuts by using a combination of tests.

-- Cocaine identification test (Scott reagent): Turns blue when cocaine is present.
+- Cocaine identification test (Scott reagent) or the Morris test: Turns blue when cocaine is present.

 - Liebermann test: Turns yellow with pure cocaine.